logikum/md-doc-site/contents/1.0/documentation/components/references.md

 [highlight.js]: ~/isagalaev/highlight.js
 ```

-Tilde character can be used for common link roots to shorten repeating
+Tilde (`~`) character can be used for common link roots to shorten repeating
 long URLs.
-If more common link root is required, the tilde and a number
+If more common link root is required, then a tilde and a number
-can be applied:
+can be applied (`~123`) :

 ```markdown
 [~]: https://github.com/logikum/md-doc-site